-The satellite carry also an AIS ship tracking receiver developed at OAO RKS and Lomonosov Federal State University.
+The satellites carry also an AIS ship tracking receiver developed at OAO RKS and Lomonosov Federal State University.

 The second satellite, Resurs-P 2, carries the attached Koronas-Nuklon high-energy particle detector as a secondary payload, which was previously developed for a 750-kilogram Koronas-Nuklon satellite.
 It detects cosmic ray nuclei with atomic number 1 to 30 in the 1 to 1000 TeV energy range.

-A first launch, Resurs-P 1, took successfully place in 2013 with a second, Resurs-P 2, in 2014 and a third, Resurs-P 3, followd about two years later.
+A first launch, Resurs-P 1, took successfully place in 2013 with a second, Resurs-P 2, in 2014 and a third, Resurs-P 3, followed about two years later.
 Two more are planned.

 After launch Resurs-P 3 failed to deploy one of the solar panels.

 Resurs-P 4 was to be launched in 2018, then delayed to 2021 and Resurs-P 5 in 2019, delayed to 2022, but due to the unavailability of certain components, both launches have been postponed further.

 |Type / Application:||Earth Observation (all), cosmic rays (#2)|

 |Equipment:||HGeoton-L1, KShMSA, AIS-receiver (all); Nuklon particle detector (#2)|